 At this point in time, the landowner has asked us to begin moving off the property.
 It is unlikely that we will be given the chance to have one more season of operation on the current field.

 We are looking at ALL options, though relocation is very costly.
-Unfortunately, because we have invested so much in this particular property over the years, we don't have the financial lending power to purchase our own land elsewhere.
+Unfortunately, because we have invested so much in this particular property over the years, we don't have the financial lending power to purchase our own land elsewhere (even land in Santaquin is $200-300K per acre!)
 We are actively searching for partners to purchase land and then put it under easement as well as looking for fields to lease long-term.

 We don't exactly know.
 We've invested so many years in this business that starting over seems very daunting.
 But farming is our great love, and if there's a way to keep doing it, we'll find it.